Saifu0/lend-backend/README.md

 git checkout <BRANCH_NAME>
 ```

-- After doing changes and after comming, pull the latest changes once again and resolve merge conflict if these is any.
+- After doing changes and after committing, pull the latest changes once again and resolve merge conflict if these is any.
 - Then push you branch and ask for review.